 To make life even more interesting, the term Technical Director is also used in fields outside of theatre, such as software development, engineering, and film and television, where the duties may be totally different.

 Confusing?
 Sure, but it doesn’t have to be.

 As I mentioned in other posts, the important thing is for the production company to define the specific duties up front.
 Then you can find someone who is qualified and wants to fulfill those duties.
 Like set designers, TDs don’t all come from the same background or have the same skill sets or interests.

 Whatever the title and job description, the position is an important one, and unfortunately it’s too often neglected.
 The best TDs I’ve seen functioned like architectural project managers, making sure things happened on schedule and on budget, that everyone had what they needed, and that people communicated during the process.
 They anticipated needs and problems and kept them to a minimum.

-Here’s a sample list of duties I’ve seen TDs have in different companies, which you can pick and choose from to develop your own job description.
+Here’s a sample list of duties I’ve seen TDs have in different companies, which you can pick and choose from to develop your own job description (I have not included tasks normally associated with a Theatre Manager).
 In some cases, of course, the TD will need to coordinate closely with the producer, director, or other people.
 The list assumes that the production company already has a producer and/or production manager to handle the artistic and business end of things: